nogibjj/AirSense_FinalProjDE/README.md

-# AirSense_FinalProjDE
+# AirSense - Insights of Flights

-## Architectural Diagram
+## Architectural Design

+### Microservices Overview

+- `AirGateway` and `AirConnector` are containerized using Docker and run within AWS App Runner.
+- `AirBroker` leverages Databricks to preprocess data and generate final data tables.
+- `AirStore` is a GraphSQL database running on AWS RDS Aurora, designed to store and maintain all flight-related data.

+These services work together to form a stable and efficient microservices application.

+### Diagram

+- insert image here

 ## Services

-### API Gateway
+### AirGateway

-API Gateway handles user requests and forward them to proper mircro-services.
+`AirGateway` is powered by Flask and aims to handle users' and administrators' restful API requests and forward them to proper mircro-services (`AirConnector`, `AirStore`).
 It has the ability to handle at least 10,000 requests per seconds.

+### AirBroker

+`AirBroker` leverages databricks to preprocess data and generate final data tables that will be ready use for `AirGateway`.

+### AirConnector

+`AirConnector` connectes `AirBroker` and `AirStore`.
+It transfers data tables from databricks to `AirStore` and ready for query by `AirGateway`.

+### AirStore

+`AirStore` is a GraphSQL database running on AWS RDS `Aurora` that aims to store and maintain all flights related data and ready for use by other services.

 ## Development